ENTA

 About Enanta Pharmaceuticals, Inc.

-https://www.enanta.comEnanta Pharmaceuticals, Inc., a biotechnology company, discovers and develops small molecule drugs for the treatment of viral infections and liver diseases.
-Its research and development disease targets include respiratory syncytial virus, SARS-CoV-2, human metapneumovirus, and hepatitis B virus.
+https://www.enanta.comEnanta Pharmaceuticals, Inc. is a biotechnology firm dedicated to discovering and advancing small molecule therapies designed to combat a range of viral infections and various liver conditions.
+Its research and development efforts are primarily focused on addressing pathogens such as respiratory syncytial virus (RSV), SARS-CoV-2, human metapneumovirus (hMPV), and the hepatitis B virus (HBV).

 Income Statement